Not all epic love stories are long.

 Moreover, she recalled to People, "Women gravitated to him, so I would be nervous when he had to go places alone.
 I would even go with him to get his teeth cleaned!
 I always had an eye on him because everyone in the world was after him."

-While they were married, though, "I was always ready to greet him at the door and pamper him," she said.
+While they were married, though, "I was always ready to greet him at the door and pamper him," Priscilla said.
 "I loved taking care of Elvis very much.
 I loved tending to him.
 I loved feeding him.
 We would baby talk, because you have to have your own language when you have that many people around.
 It was a good life.
 It was different, but it was ours."

-Why Did Elvis and Priscilla Divorce?
+Why did Elvis and Priscilla Presley get divorced?

 Elvis was a chronic cheater and, eventually, Priscilla told Closer, she stepped out, too.
 She tried to ignore what was happening for "as long as I could," she said.
 "But I did know that there was some finagling going on."

 His prescription drug use also became more of a problem, and Priscilla said on Good Morning America that seeing the scene in Elvis in which her younger self (played by Olivia DeJonge) tells her husband to seek help for his "dependency" touched a nerve.